DREWSKiiDub817/DEV-OPS/Capstone_Notes/GitLab_Runner.md

      - Enter a description for the runner
      - Enter the tags associated with the runner, separated by commas.
      - Enter any optional maintenance notes for the runner
-     - Provide the runner executor 'shell'
+     - Provide the runner executor 'PowerShell'

 3. Start GitLab Runner
    ```bash